MicroWebStacks/content-structure/example/content/svg-diagram/readme.md

 ![Diagram ref](./diagram-ref.svg)

-mentionning sid::d22fc345 as a team table
+highlighting the team table component that matches the data source